Checking the Northern Lights forecast was really complex not so long ago.

 Always take this index with a pinch of salt because it’s not 100% accurate.
 It’s the best Northern Lights forecast indicator, but sometimes you can see strong displays with low KPs and vice versa.

-Additionally, the KP-forecast takes some time to be updated, and strong geomagnetic activity happens very quickly.
+Additionally, the KP forecast takes time to be updated, and strong geomagnetic activity happens very quickly.
 Sometimes the strong Northern Lights may have passed, even before they have updated the KP index.

 Ovation Auroral Northern Lights prediction